JuliaLang/julia/doc/packages/packagelist.rst

      :alt: The Julia Language
      :target: https://github.com/JuliaLang

-  Provides types and helper functions for dealing with the HTTP protocl in Julia
+  Provides types and helper functions for dealing with the HTTP protocol in Julia

   Current Version: ``0.0.5``  (updated: 2013-11-19)